ZacharySantamaria/Schedule/README.md

 - [ ] Project Report - 5/11

 ## Projects
+- [ ] Password Manager - Control - In Progress
 - [ ] Finish documentation
 - [ ] Add some stuff to archive
 - [ ] Personal Website - Watch video from network guy on youtube.